shashikant-sk/shashikant-sk/README.md

 	def Ambitions():
 		1.)
 Be ambitious ():-
-		          'Ambition is the first step to Success ' Don“t be afraid to be Ambitious about your Goal Hard Work Never stops' 'Neither Should Your Dream'
+		          'Ambition is the first step to Success ' 'Don”t be afraid to be Ambitious about your Goal Hard Work Never stops' 'Neither Should Your Dream'
 			  'and never Let No one discourse Your ambitious Attitude. ' 'You Don’t Need A Fan Club to achive your Goals Be your Own Motivation'